 Develop Proficiency in Persian & Fulfill your Foreign Language Requirement

-Advanced Persian-I & II (MDES 320 & MDES 350) will count towards the Iranian Studies minor.
+Advanced Persian-I & II (MDES 320 & MDES 350) count towards the Iranian Studies minor.
 Persian native speakers who are also proficient in reading and writing may also be able to enroll in Iranian Studies courses (offered in English) with the approval of the department.
 Students who want to test out of Persian-III and fulfill their foreign language requirements should contact the Language Center and sit for a written placement exam.